abhibhargav29/SentimentAnalysis/README.md

 <p align="justify">
 <ins>Modelling</ins>:
 We have used KNN(word2vec), Logistic Regression(bag of words), Naive Bayes(bag of words), Random forest(word2vec), Linear SVM(word2vec), Linear SVM(bag of words) and stacking of the three models(Logistic Regression, Naive Bayes and SVM).
-LinearSVM with bag of words gace the best accuracy and confusion matrix so we will use it in the final model.
+LinearSVM with bag of words gave the best accuracy and confusion matrix so we will use it in the final model.
 </p>

 ## Final Model